Weak convergence of the localized disturbance flow to the coalescing Brownian flow: The disturbance flow on the circle

-Moreover, there exists a unique Borel probability measure $\mu_E$ on $D_E$ under which, for all $j,k$, the processes $(Z^k_t)_{t\ge s_k}$ and $(Z^j_tZ^k_t-(t-T^{jk})^+)_{t\ge s_j\vee s_k}$ are both continuous local martingales in the filtration $(\cZ_t)_{t\in\R}$. \end{proposition} Of course $\mu_E$ and $\bar\mu_E$ are supported on $C_E$ and may naturally be considered as a measures defined there.
 We sketch a proof.
-For existence, one can take independent Brownian motions from each of the given time-space starting points and then impose a rule of coalescence on collision, deleting the path of lower index.
+For existence, one can take independent Brownian motions from each of the given time--space starting points and then impose a rule of coalescence on collision, deleting the path of lower index.
 The law of the resulting process has the desired properties.
 On the other hand, given a probability measure such as described in the proposition, on some larger probability space, one can use a supply of independent Brownian motions to resurrect the paths deleted at each collision.
-Then L\' evy's characterization can be used to see that one has recovered the set-up used for existence.
+Then L\'evy's characterization can be used to see that one has recovered the set-up used for existence.
 This gives uniqueness.

-Consider now a limit in which the basic map $f$ is an increasingly well localized perturbation of the identity, where we quantify this property in terms of the smallest constant $\l=\l(f,\ve)\in(0,1]$ such that
+Consider now a limit in which the basic map $f$ is an increasingly well localized perturbation of the identity, where we quantify this property in terms of the smallest constant $\l=\l(f)\in(0,1]$ such that